nikeshskillup/Git-Practice-Project-docs/scenario_and_overview_criteria.md

 3. Further, you will commit and push these files to the locally created branch, and then merge them to the main/master branch.

-4. Finally, for contributing your project to the college you will raise a pull request from your forked repository to the original upstream repository (the centralized reposutory of the college from which you had created your fork).
+4. Finally, for contributing your project to the college you will raise a pull request from your forked repository to the original upstream repository (centralized repository of Quantum College of Exploration).
 > This pull request will further be closed or merged by the college authorities after they review it.

 5. You will do the same process for another Javascript project that you wish to contribute to the college as well.